-- 14. Wipe any remaining blood from the prick site with a sterile gauze pad.
+- 13. Clean the sides of the microcuvette on the sterile gauze and check for air bubbles.
+The haemoglobin level will be shown in the HemoCue machine in about 15 seconds. - 14.
+Wipe any remaining blood from the prick site with a sterile gauze pad.
 Press the gauze pad against the prick site until the blood flow has stopped completely. - 15.
 Take an adhesive bandage from its wrapper and apply it to the prick site. - 16.
-Record the haemoglobin and blood glucose levels in Question 368 and 370 respectively.
-If haemoglobin or blood glucose measurement was not obtained because the respondent did not consent to the test, or there was a technical problem with the testing, circle the appropriate code. - 17.
-Place all biohazardous waste (used lancets, alcohol swabs, gauzes, microcuvette, glucose strip and gloves) into a clearly labelled "biohazard" plastic bag, which has been provided for field disposal of these items.
-Before leaving the enumeration area (cluster) the bags with biohazardous waste must be taken to a health facility in the enumeration area and incinerated or disposed of in the field following the recommended protocol in Chapter 9. - 18.
-Record the test results in the health card and in the appropriate informational brochures.
+Record the blood glucose and haemoglobin levels in Question 374 and 375, respectively.
+If the blood glucose or haemoglobin measurement was not obtained because the respondent did not consent to the test, or if there was a technical problem with the testing, circle the appropriate code. - 17.
+Place used lancets and microcuvettes in the sharps container and all other biohazardous waste (alcohol swabs, gauzes, glucose strip and gloves) into a clearly labelled 'biohazard' plastic bag, which has been provided for field disposal of these items.
+Before leaving the enumeration area (cluster), the bags with biohazardous waste must be taken to a health facility and incinerated or disposed of in the field following the recommended protocol in Chapter 9. - Record the test results in the appropriate informational brochures.
 Each eligible respondent should receive the appropriate brochures with their test results recorded. - 19.
 Explain to the respondent what her haemoglobin and blood glucose results mean with the brochure as a guide. - 20.
-Provide a written referral to a health facility for treatment for any respondents with severe anaemia (below 9 g/dl for pregnant women and men and below 7 g/dl for women who are not pregnant or don't know if they are pregnant). - 21.
-Provide a written referral to a health facility for additional medical evaluation for any respondents with a random blood glucose level ≥ 200mg/dl.
+Provide a written referral to a health facility for treatment for any respondents with severe anaemia (below 9 g/dl for pregnant women and men and below 7 g/dl for children and women who are not pregnant or don't know if they are pregnant). - 21.
+Provide a written referral to a health facility for additional medical evaluation for any respondents with a random blood glucose level $\geq 200 \text{mg/dL}$.

-CHAPTER 8: COMBINED HAEMOGLOBIN, BLOOD GLUCOSE TESTING AND DRIED BLOOD SPOT (DBS) COLLECTION FOR HIV TESTING
+CHAPTER 8: DRIED BLOOD SPOT (DBS) COLLECTION FOR MALARIA, ANTIMALARIAL DRUG RESISTANCE, HbA1c, AND VITAMIN D TESTING